Identifying Deer-Vehicle Collision Concentrations in Minnesota

 Many DVCs without significant vehicle damage or passenger injury go unreported to MnDPS.
 Researchers will collect roadkill data to estimate the number of unreported DVCs in 2021-2022 in the Duluth area, with the possibility of applying this method more broadly across Minnesota.
 This data is critical to establish that DVCs which have caused significant property damage or human injury are not different from DVCs that are unreported.

 Researchers will use the results of the DVC analysis to construct a data-driven machine-learning-based model to predict hotspots for DVCs.
 This model will identify road and habitat features that are associated with higher DVC rates.

 The products that will be available from this project include:

 2. An interactive map that identifies DVC hotspots.

 3. Recommendations for locations where DVC risk could be reduced with highest return on investment for improvements.

-4. Pilot project to estimate unreported DVCs in and near Duluth, MN, and development of a protocol to apply across Minnesota.
+4. Pilot project to estimate unreported DVCs in and near Duluth, MN, and development of a protocol to apply across the state.

-These products will meet the goal of this proposed project: Identify ways to reduce the impact of DVCs on drivers in Minnesota.
+These products will meet the goal of this project: identify ways to reduce the impact of DVCs on drivers in Minnesota.